beegagliardi.com

 They have the pieces.
 They don't have the loops.

-They treat community like a side room instead of part of the product experience.
+Community gets treated like a side room instead of part of the product experience.
 Marketing owns the story.
 Docs own the details.
 Support owns the queue.
-Community gets stuck in the middle, expected to drive engagement but not trusted to shape the customer journey.
+Community gets expected to drive engagement but not trusted to shape the customer journey.

 Read more →